wmde/wikibase-release-pipeline/README.md

 If something is not working as expected, start with [Troubleshooting](./docs/operating/troubleshooting.md).
 If you have questions or need help, use this [bug report form](https://phabricator.wikimedia.org/maniphest/task/edit/form/129/) to start a conversation with the engineering team.

-## Wikibase Suite images
+## WBS images

-Wikibase Suite uses a set of published container images which can also be used independently.
+WBS uses a set of published container images which can also be used independently.
 See the [image documentation](./docs/images/README.md) for their configuration options and release notes.

 ## Development

 Image sources and the build, integration-test, and release tooling are maintained in [`development/`](./development/README.md).
-Most Wikibase Suite users do not need these tools.
+Most WBS users do not need these tools.
 They are available for contributors and advanced users who want to build customized images.